 - In 2016, Weil received Morgan Stanley's Leadership and Excellence in Inclusion and Diversity Award.

 - Each affinity group has an appointed senior leader sponsor, who is not a member of that demographic group.
 The sponsors are charged with understanding key issues the group members’ face and advocating for necessary change.
 Marcia Goldstein, a partner in the Business Finance & Restructuring Department, is the Management Committee Sponsor for Asian Attorneys@Weil.

 - Partner Akiko Mikumo leads the Firm’s Asia practice and is the managing partner of the Firm’s Hong Kong office.

 Weil holds biennial individual conferences for its Asian Attorneys@Weil, Black Attorney Affinity Group, Latinos@Weil, and WEGALA (LGBT) affinity groups.
 The conferences are designed to bring together members from across the Firm’s offices for professional development, internal networking and development, client development, and pipeline efforts.
 In September 2014, the Asian Attorneys@Weil Ascend to Leadership conference was held in New York City.

-In early 2017, Weil will host an Attorneys of Color Conference bringing together Asian American, Black/African American and Latino attorneys from across the US for professional development, client networking, and strategic planning.
+In January 2017, Weil hosted a Multicultural Attorney Conference, bringing together Asian American, Black/African American and Latino attorneys from across the US for professional development, client networking, and strategic planning.

 Elimination of Bias CLE